zulip/zulip/api_docs/construct-narrow.md

 ## Changes

-* In Zulip 9.0 (feature level 271), narrows gained support for a new `with` operator for linking to topics.
+* In Zulip 9.0 (feature level 271), support was added for a new filter operator, `with`, which uses a [message ID](#message-ids) for its operand, and is designed for creating permanent links to topics.

 * In Zulip 9.0 (feature level 265), support was added for a new `is:followed` filter, matching messages in topics that the current